Skip to content

 Open to the pantry with an expiry alert banner showing the dollar value of food about to go bad

-Every competitor starts with recipes because it feels aspirational.
-But recipe browsing doesn't reduce waste — it adds to the grocery list.
-Starting with 'You have $12.40 of food expiring in 3 days' creates urgency that drives action.
-Research showed 67% of users discover expired food while cleaning, not before meals.
-The pantry-first design catches waste before it happens.
+Recipe browsing doesn't reduce waste — it adds to the grocery list.
+Starting with 'You have $12.40 expiring in 3 days' creates urgency that drives action.
+67% of users discover expired food while cleaning, not before meals.

 How should users add items to their pantry?